christian-taillon/infosec-interview-questions/soc.md

 ```
 asset - what you are trying to protect
 threat - something that can affect the CIA triad
-vulnerability - a weakness in security program that if exploirted threatens CIA triad
+vulnerability - a weakness in security program that if exploited threatens CIA triad
 risk - potential for damage to the CIA triad as a result of a threat

-RISK = Vulnerability + Threat + Asset
+Severity = Asset Priority * Threat Impact
+Risk  = Probability *  Severity
 ```
 What is the difference between a security event and a security incident?